-1.1 For equipment to function effectively and safely it must be used under the correct conditions, by competent operators, for the purposes for which it was designed and be maintained in accordance with the manufacturer's instructions.
+- 1.1 For equipment to function effectively and safely it must be used under the correct conditions, by competent operators, for the purposes for which it was designed and be maintained in accordance with the manufacturer's instructions.
 Young or inexperienced operators under instruction must be closely supervised by appropriately qualified or experienced staff.
-Responsibility for the training of operators, who may be pupils or employees, rests with the Head of Faculty, Houseparent's,

-(Houseparent's is taken to include Head of Sixth and Deputy Head of Sixth), Teacher in Charge, Head of Section, or other Supervisor in charge of the pupil or employee concerned.
-Responsibility for ensuring that equipment is maintained in a serviceable condition and that records are kept rests with the Head of Faculty or Head of Section 'owning' the equipment.

-- 1.2 Teachers in Charge are to ensure that pupils are aware of and comply with the general Safety Rules and observe the relevant safety precautions applicable to the particular equipment or apparatus in use. - 1.3 The general safety rules for equipment usage with which operators are required to comply with are as follows: - 1.3.1 All Plant, Machinery, Equipment and Apparatus. - a) Equipment is checked as being fully serviceable, undamaged and correctly situated before use. - b) Ample space is available for the machine to be operated in a safe and proper manner.

-- c) The 'operator' is competent, or is under instruction and is closely supervised by a competent member of staff. - d) That protective equipment and/or clothing is available and must be worn by the operator where necessary. - e) That all necessary guards or safety devices are in place. - f) Unserviceable or damaged equipment must not be used; the defects or damage must be reported to a Supervisor immediately.
+Responsibility for the training of operators, who may be pupils or employees, rests with Teacher in Charge, Head of Department, or other Supervisor in charge of the pupil or employee concerned.
+Responsibility for ensuring that equipment is maintained in a serviceable condition and that records are kept rests with the Head of Departments 'owning' the equipment. - 1.2 Teachers in Charge are to ensure that pupils are aware of and comply with the general Safety Rules and observe the relevant safety precautions applicable to the particular equipment or apparatus in use. - 1.3 The general safety rules for equipment usage with which operators are required to comply with are as follows: - 1.3.1 All Plant, Machinery, Equipment and Apparatus. - a) Equipment is checked as being fully serviceable, undamaged and correctly situated before use. - b) Ample space is available for the machine to be operated in a safe and proper manner. - c) The 'operator' is competent, or is under instruction and is closely supervised by a competent member of staff. - d) That protective equipment and/or clothing is available and must be worn by the operator where necessary. - e) That all necessary guards or safety devices are in place. - f) Unserviceable or damaged equipment must not be used; the defects or damage must be reported to a Supervisor immediately.